Grammar and mechanics

 Passive voice

-To tell if you’re using the passive voice, look out for:
+To tell if you’re using the passive voice, look out for the following signs:

 - When the object comes before the subject (“the item was purchased by the customer”)